jomaimones04/Mones-Jomai-M_PKS/Cloud & Virtualization Fundamentals.md

 Two types of Hypervisor:

-•Type 1 (Bare-metal): Runs directly on the hardware.
+• Type 1 (Bare-metal): Runs directly on the hardware.

-•Type 2 (Hosted): Runs on top of an operating system.
+• Type 2 (Hosted): Runs on top of an operating system.

 Content Delivery Networks (CDNs)